lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 starting a WebREPL server on the device to ensure that debug output isn't missed while the plugin is re-establishing a WebREPL connection after a device reset.
 Some more useful information can also be found in [this issue](https://github.com/lukaskremla/micropython-tools-jetbrains/issues/26#issuecomment-2843503240).

+NOTE: Unlike with serial communication, the plugin doesn't detect WebREPL connection drops.
+The plugin's UI will stay in the connected state even if the device is turned off until an attempt to send any command is made.

 ### Multiple Simultaneous Connections